WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_lan_troubleshooting.md

 ### No Route to Host after docker container restart

-After restarting a single docker container, such as the HDP sandbox, you may encounter connectivity issues between Fusion and the Sandbox.
+After restarting a single docker container, such as the HDP Sandbox, you may encounter connectivity issues between Fusion and the Sandbox.

 The internal IP address of the container can change when restarting the container and Fusion will have cached the old address.
-This in turn causes the `No Route to Host` error.
+This can cause the `No Route to Host` error.

 To resolve, you must restart all containers within the `fusion-docker-compose` directory: